readthedocs/readthedocs.org/readthedocs/proxito/README.rst

 - ServeRobotsTXT: can be cached, we don't serve a custom robots.txt to any user if the default version is private.
-  This view is already cached at the application level.
 - ServeSitemapXML: can be cached.
 It displays only public versions, for everyone.
-  This view is already cached at the application level.
 - ServeStaticFiles: can be cached, all files are the same for all projects and users.
 - Embed API: can be cached for public versions.
 - Search: